orey/papers/docs/articles/archimate-intro.md

 ### Samples of Non Consistent Modeling Approaches

+#### Sample #1: UML

 UML is not consistent due to the many meta-models that are not semantically connected together as a whole.

 Suppose you made class diagrams and sequence diagrams for a set of classes.
 You can add a state diagram for a particular process of a specific class `A` of your model.
 In UML, there is no way to know if this state diagram is consistent or not with the rest of the diagrams that include `A`.
 This is due to the fact that UML proposes a set of various kinds of views that are not *linked together*.

+This problem can perhaps explain why modeling in UML was progressively abandoned by many projects; because it was not really suited to express in a consistent way what the code should be.

+#### Sample #2: Longépé

 Another dramatic inconsistent model is the Longépé French model which defined, instead of Archimate "software layer", two different layers: